 Several studies have published PTSD prevalence and incidence rates in Iraq and Afghanistan war veterans.
-Highly consistent rates have been found with grouping the studies by subpopulation, such as Army or Marine combat infantry units [68].
+Highly consistent rates have been found with grouping the studies by subpopulation, such as Army or Marine combat infantry units [70].
 An early PTSD prevalence study in Iraq and Afghanistan war military personnel using stringent PTSD criteria found three-month post-deployment rates among infantry soldiers and Marines returning from high-intensity combat in Iraq of 12.9% and 12.2%, respectively.
-Soldiers deployed to Afghanistan who were exposed to very low-intensity combat showed a three-month post-deployment PTSD rate of 6.2%, compared with the pre-deployment baseline population rate was 5% [68; 69].
-Subsequent studies of Iraq and Afghanistan war-deployed soldiers found rates of acute stress disorder (ASD) or PTSD of 10% to 20% [68].
+Soldiers deployed to Afghanistan who were exposed to very low-intensity combat showed a three-month post-deployment PTSD rate of 6.2%, compared with the pre-deployment baseline population rate was 5% [70; 71].
+Subsequent studies of Iraq and Afghanistan war-deployed soldiers found rates of acute stress disorder (ASD) or PTSD of 10% to 20% [70].
 Prevalence was directly associated with combat frequency and intensity, with units exposed to minimal combat similar in prevalence to baseline rates in the population, and a linear increase up to 25% in units involved in the highest-intensity combat.
-Soldiers in Afghanistan showed lower PTSD prevalence earlier in the war, which increased to levels comparable with Iraq combatants from 2007 onward [68].
+Soldiers in Afghanistan showed lower PTSD prevalence earlier in the war, which increased to levels comparable with Iraq combatants from 2007 onward [70].

-Soldiers assigned to active and National Guard combat infantry teams showed post-deployment PTSD rates of 15% after 3 months and 17% to 25% after 12 months [68; 70].
-A study of previously deployed Iraq and Afghanistan war veterans found a current PTSD rate of 13.8% [39].
+Soldiers assigned to active and National Guard combat infantry teams showed post-deployment PTSD rates of 15% after 3 months and 17% to 25% after 12 months [70; 72].
+Prevalence data from 2021indicate a current PTSD rate of 24% among veterans previously deployed to Iraq and/or Afghanistan [41].

-The strongest predictors of increased prevalence of post-deployment PTSD are combat frequency and intensity, which impose greater risk than the actual number of deployments in predicting adverse mental health outcomes [68].
-Some evidence indicates that military recruits have a higher prevalence of childhood physical abuse, sexual abuse and neglect, and family dysfunction compared with community averages, with these factors contributing to the higher PTSD risk [71; 72].
+The strongest predictors of increased prevalence of post-deployment PTSD are combat frequency and intensity, which impose greater risk than the actual number of deployments in predicting adverse mental health outcomes [70].
+Some evidence indicates that military recruits have a higher prevalence of childhood physical abuse, sexual abuse and neglect, and family dysfunction compared with community averages, with these factors contributing to the higher PTSD risk [73; 74].
 Practitioners should assess pre-military history, as these factors can also influence the therapeutic relationship and treatment planning [6].